ROM hacking: Hex editing

+An example of a hex editor (ImHex).
+Such tools are used in ROM hacking to identify and modify specific data patterns within a game's binary code.

 One of the most basic skills of ROM hacking is hex editing, which refers to directly modifying the hexadecimal data of a video game using a hex editor.
-A hex editor is one of the most fundamental tools in any ROM hacker's repertoire, and are typically used for editing text, editing other data for which the structure is known (for example, item properties), and assembly hacking.
+A hex editor is one of the most fundamental tools in any ROM hacker's repertoire, and is typically used for editing text, editing other data for which the structure is known (for example, item properties), and assembly hacking.

 Editing text is one of the most basic forms of hacking.
 Many games do not store their text in ASCII form, and because of this, some specialized hex editors have been developed to tell what byte values correspond to the letters of the alphabet to facilitate text editing; a file that defines these byte=letter relationships is called a "table" file.
 Other games use simple text compression techniques (such as byte pair encoding, also called dual tile encoding or DTE, in which certain combinations of two or more letters are encoded as one byte) which a suitably equipped hex editor can facilitate editing.

 A hex editor is the tool of choice for editing things such as character/item properties if the structure and location of this data are known and there is no game-specific editor for the game that can edit this information.
 Some intrepid hackers also perform level editing with a hex editor, but this is extremely difficult (except on games whose level storage format closely resembles how it is presented in a hex editor).